ruanklein/synapseq/samples/README.md

-# SynapSeq Sample Files
+# SynapSeq Sequence Files

 This directory contains example sequence files demonstrating various features and capabilities of SynapSeq.
 Each sample showcases different aspects of brainwave entrainment technology and audio synthesis.

-## Core Feature Demonstrations
+## Text Format

+The `sample-*` files is written in the SynapSeq text format, illustrating various techniques and presets.
+Below is a brief description of each sample file.

 ### sample-binaural.spsq